ivan7237d/pipe-function/README.md

 The library includes a function `applyPipe` which takes between 1 and 12 arguments: `applyPipe(x, a, b)` is equivalent to `b(a(x))`, or using the pipeline operator, `x |> a |> b`.
 Type inference works well with this function, and eventually once the pipeline operator reaches stage 3 and starts to be supported in TypeScript, it would be straightforward to build a codemod to convert the function to the operator.

 The library intentionally doesn't include a `pipe` function that would compose functions without applying the resulting function to an argument, mainly because this would break the "only one way to do it" rule.

+## Minimal API

+Speaking of "only one way to do it", this library provides a utility only when something can't be easily done with vanilla JavaScript.
+For example, we do not provide a function to get an object's property value, so instead of `applyPipe({ a: 1 }, get('a'))` you would just write `applyPipe({ a: 1 }, value => value.a)`.
+This is because we see the mental overhead of choosing among multiple ways to write a piece of code as a higher cost compared to typing more characters.

 ## Objects, arrays, maps and sets